ctsdownloads/wi-fi-fixer/README.md

 - Restarts NetworkManager if down, then fixes it by restarting NetworkManager (GNOME).
 - Checks for Airplane mode. turns it off.
 - Checks for Intel wifi modules, if not loaded - detects and loads them.
+- NEW!
+Is a VPN causing problems?
+Checks for VPNs in case it's blocking something.
 - Once setup, this little script will tell you if you're connected to the wrong Wi-Fi WAP.